Paper-Proof/paperproof/README.md

   1. memorizes the `InfoTree` information which widget sends and the browser app later queries
   2. renders the browser app at http://localhost:3000.

-### Develop while looking at the VSCode extension
+### Develop while looking at the Lean Infoview

+NOTE: That's not recommended for developement and currently doesn't display anything.
+Lean Infoview allows only a single JS file for the widget but tldraw requires css and assets.
+Since now we use tldraw for rendering - Lean Infoview doesn't display anything.

 First, do `cd widget` and run `yarn install`.
 Then:

-- `yarn run watchExtension` - this compiles the VSCode extension.
+- `yarn run watchInfoview` - this compiles the VSCode extension.

 That's it.
 But don't be deceived - every time you update your tldraw code, you will need to execute `lean4.restartFile` from VSCode in the `PaperProof.lean`; and click around a few times.
 Also - vscode seems to cache stuff?
 In general - it's a slower development cycle.